DanielSBrown/ScHoolboy-Queue/README.md

 1. Ability to rearrange queue, beyond just deleting items
 1. Ability to save and share playlists
 1. Package cli to distribute with pip
+1. Download songs asynchronously
+1. Use AJAX to automatically update Queue page

 # Disclaimer
 The Team who built ScHoolboy Queue does not condone any use of this application to illegally download licensed music.